bk/wmk/readme.md

 - `.epub`: The EPUB e-book format.

 Pandoc is turned on automatically for all non-markdown, non-HTML formats in the above list.
-In order to use such content, Pandoc therefore *must* be installed.
+In order to use such content, a sufficiently recent version of Pandoc therefore *must* be installed.

 The list of input formats and how they are handled is configurable through the `content_extensions` setting in the config file.